PixelPeely/InfIK/README.md

 * The solver can also predict the absolute location of any joint in the system if the position of each servo is known

 ## Joints
-All joints in your system can be modeled by the `Joint` object, which contains 4 fields (These fields are defined in the *local space* of the current joint.
+All joints in a system can be modeled by the `Joint` object, which contains 4 fields (These fields are defined in the *local space* of the current joint.
 This means they are independent of the other joints in the system):
-* `alpha` (const): The angle your rotation axis makes with the x-axis when projected onto the xy plane.
+* `alpha` (const): The angle the rotation axis makes with the x-axis when projected onto the xy plane.
-* `beta` (const): The angle your rotation axis makes with the xy plane.
+* `beta` (const): The angle the rotation axis makes with the xy plane.
 * `length` (const): The length of this joint's arm, which is perpandicular to the rotation axis (the next joint orbits this joint)
+* `height` (const): The distance along the rotation axis from the last joint
 * `theta`: The position of the servo, or the angular position around the rotation axis
 ![Alt text](/local_joint.png)
 * `Red`: The rotation axis